colinpaicemq/EasyICSF/CMAIN.md

          - -key name
          - <-replace Y|N> If the key exists and Y is specified, then the old key is deleted and the new one added
          - -type E|I|C for key type to generate
-         - -private the name of the private key in the PKDS
+         - -private name,  the name of the private key in the PKDS
-         - -public the name of the public key in the PKDS.
+         - -public name, the name of the public key in the PKDS.
+         - -party string, the common secret between the two systems.
      -  It uses helper functions
          -  skeletonAES(pType,&pData, &lData) passing the type of key to generate and gets back the skeleton key.
-         -  GENDH(pPrivate, pPublic,& pData,& lData) passing the name of the private key, the name of the public key, and the data from the skeletonAES.
+         -  GENDH(pPrivate, pPublic,& pData,& lData,pParty) passing the name of the private key, the name of the public key, and the data from the skeletonAES.
          -  addCKDS(pKey,pData,lData,pReplace) passing the key name to add to the CKDS, the key ( with length) and whether to replace it if it already exists.